 Tuesday, May 19, 2009

 Here's a look at our front yard responding to some of the recent rain.
-As usual, my daughter Vanessa was exploring with me so she made it into a few photos.
+As usual, my daughter V was exploring with me so she made it into a few photos.

 We removed most of our grass last year to make room for the wildflower meadow.
 There is a non-native pygmy date palm in there and I'm just waiting until I get the motivation to dig it out and move it somewhere else.